Aklepanchuk47/hello-world/README.md

 # hello-world
-First repository
+First repository!
-Hi, new to this all
+Hi, new to this all.
-I'm tired and it's late
+I'm tired and it's late.
-That is all
+That is all.